3 Smart Credit Tips to Avoid Piling on Holiday Debt

 Know Your Limits, Spend Within It

 Before making a list and checking it twice, you should get intimate with your budget.
-Find out how much you can afford to spend this holiday by seeing how much expendable cash you have available.
+Examine your available expendable cash to determine how much you can afford to spend this holiday.

 Review your projected spending this season and cut any unnecessary expenses, putting subscriptions and other non-essentials on hold.
 This can free up more cash to put towards the festivities.